kvankova/code-embedder/README.md

 ```
 You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.

-You can specify which README files you want to update using the `readme_paths` input.
+You can specify which `README` files you want to update using the `readme_paths` input.
 This input accepts one or more paths to markdown files, separated by spaces.
 For example: `README.md README2.md`.

 ## 🔬 Under the hood
 This action:
-1. 📝 reads one or more README files from `readme_paths` input,
+1. 📝 reads one or more `README` files from `readme_paths` input,
-1. 🔍 looks for script paths in the READMEs,
+1. 🔍 looks for script paths in the `README`s,
-1. 📄 reads the content of the scripts and embeds it in the READMEs at the corresponding locations,
+1. 📄 reads the content of the scripts and embeds it in the `README`s at the corresponding locations,
 1. 🚀 pushes the changes to the repository.